alekhyareddy28/Github-Issue-Insights/README.md

 Issue Insights is a python app that reads and writes to GitHub through the GitHub API.
 The app makes use of our recommender system which is an ML model we trained during the hackathon to find the most relevant information for new GitHub issues.
 Currently, the recommender will find the most relevant Pull Requests in the repo based on the information provided in the issue.
 We do some processing on those PRs to find the most relevant files and users who can help.
 Once we have this info, we post an issue comment through an API call.

+### How to run this?
+More info about running the app can be found in [/app](https://github.com/alekhyareddy28/Github-Issue-Insights/tree/master/app)